 - SnorgTees Best Sellers

 Printing methods may have an influence on your designs and how they end up being able to appear, so it’s important to understand the different printing methods available to you, how they suit different designs and how it may impact which dropshipper you are able to work with.

 The Four Main Printing Methods

 This printing method is utilized by some dropshippers, but they usually still require bulk orders of t-shirts that you would have to pay upfront to produce.
-This option doesn’t usually make sense for new entrepreneurs as you’ll be more likely to not want to product in bulk so you don’t have inventory to pay for and manage.
+This option doesn’t usually make sense for new entrepreneurs as you’ll be more likely to not want to produce in bulk so you don’t have inventory to pay for and manage.

 As the name would suggest, this printing method uses heat to print the design from special heat transfer paper onto a t-shirt.
-This method is an old printing method, and it hasn’t stood the test of time as well as the screen printing method as it doesn’t product super high quality or long-wearing results.
+This method is an old printing method, and it hasn’t stood the test of time as well as the screen printing method as it doesn’t produce super high quality or long-wearing results.

 Direct to Garment (DTG)